 Disney+ debut hit by tech glitches, company blames demand

-Walt Disney Co said demand for its much-anticipated streaming service, Disney+, was well above its expectations in a launch on Tuesday marred by complaints from users about glitches and connection problems.

-REUTERS: Walt Disney Co's long-awaited debut in the streaming media wars on Tuesday was hit with technical glitches that the company said were caused by higher-than-expected demand as it takes on rival Netflix Inc.
+BURBANK, California: Walt Disney's long-awaited debut in the streaming media wars on Tuesday (Nov 13) was hit with technical glitches that the company said were caused by higher-than-expected demand as it takes on rival Netflix.

 It was unclear how many people successfully signed up and how many had difficulty accessing the US$7-a-month Disney+, which features roughly 500 movies and 7,500 TV episodes from the company's deep family entertainment catalog as well as new programming.